AlexKernot/AlexKernot.github.io/README.md

 **Language: C#<br />**
 **Contribution: Solo project<br />**

-With the goal of creating a fully functioning scientific calculator without using standard libraries (Except for console input and output,) this project has required me to learn new skills, algorithms and collaborate to understand unfamiliar math concepts.<br />
+With the goal of creating a fully functioning scientific calculator without using standard libraries (Except for console io and regex,) this project has required me to learn new skills, algorithms and collaborate to understand unfamiliar math concepts.<br />
 -	Process a complex string of calculations while following order of operation rules.<br />
   -	Uses shunting yard and post stack evaluators for interpretation
 -	Calculate the basic trigonometric functions through an approximation correct to 12 decimal places